spacetelescope/slitlessutils/docs/glossary.rst

 	prism
 		A transmissive and dispersive spectral element with a highly non-uniform rate of dispersion.
 See :term:`grism` for the similarities/differences between the two.

+	signal-to-noise
+		An empirical estimate of the quality of the data by comparing the measurement (the signal) to its corresponding uncertainty (the noise).
+This may also be referred to as S/N or quoted as a *number of sigma* (:math:`n_{sig}`).

 	spectral dispersion
 		The parametric curve governing the wavelength along the :term:`spectral trace`.
 Sometimes called the *wavelength solution*.